oneWayOut/onewayout.github.io_old/_posts/2016-05-24-pixhawk-principle-and-customize.markdown

 <center><img src="/assets/img/pixhawk/pixhawk_arch.png" alt="pixhawk_arch" /></center>

 <br>
-To control a vehichel, you need to navigate to waypoints, estimate the position and attitude, and control the position and attitude by using feedback control theory.
+To control a vehicle, you need to navigate to waypoints, estimate the position and attitude, and control the position and attitude by using feedback control theory.
 That's the idea in pixhawk flight control architecture.
 <center><img src="/assets/img/pixhawk/pixhawk_feedbackcontrol.png" alt="pixhawk_arch" /></center>

 These flight control modules are in folder `Firmware/src/modules`.
 I list the  modules used by different airframes below.
-Actually you can find where them are launched in the startup scripts.
+Actually you can find where they are launched in the startup scripts.

 |---
 |   | Fixed Wing | Multi Copter | VTOL